masterford/talktofolder/README.md

 TalkToFolder allows you to connect your Google Drive folders and chat with an AI assistant about the contents of your files.
 Simply authenticate with Google, select or add a folder, and start asking questions about your documents.

+# Demo
+Try a live demo here: https://talktofolder-masterfords-projects.vercel.app/
+Note: The demo is using a free Pinecone account, so it has some limitations.
+You can try it out, but might take a few seconds longer for the assistant to index your documents.
+Do not chat with any sensitive folders as the demo is tied to my Pinecone account, run it locally for full security isolation.

 ## Features

 - 🔐 **Google OAuth Integration** - Secure authentication with Google Drive